jojinkb/gatsby-blog/content/blog/learning-goals/index.md

 #### Investment (1/2)

 - [X] The Psychology of Money.
+(This was short and sweet.
+Easy recommendation)
 - [ ] The Bogleheads' Guide to Investing.

 #### Process (1/2)

 - [ ] Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones.
 - [X] So Good They Can't Ignore You.
+(I've read this twice now, succint actionable advice for knowledge workers.)

 #### Non-fiction (0/4)

 - [ ] The Consolations of Philosophy.
+(I need to get back to this book, only if I can find it 😂)
 - [ ] Hatred in the Belly: Politics Behind the Appropriation of Dr. Ambedkar's Writings.
 - [ ] Annihilation of Caste.
 - [ ] Thinking, Fast and Slow.
+(Have not been able to finish this one, inspite of it being an engaging read.)

 ## Certification (1/8)